-Ornelas de Lemos, the administrative director of the daily Jornal Hora H, was involved in all aspects of the daily's operations, a newspaper employee told CPJ.
+Ornelas de Lemos, the administrative director of Jornal Hora H, was involved in all aspects of the daily's operations, a newspaper employee told CPJ.
 He was also the son of Jornal Hora H's owner, José Lemos.
 A journalist at Jornal Hora H told authorities that Ornelas de Lemos had received threats for the daily's reporting, according to news reports, but did not elaborate.

 Police Captain Marcus Henrique Alves told reporters that authorities were investigating the daily's coverage as a possible motive for the murder.
 "It was a combative newspaper, that frequently denounced irregularities and corruption," he said.
 The daily was known for its tabloid-style coverage of crime and the police.

 On November 4, 2015 civil police in Nova Iguaçu arrested six people accused of running a militia, Fabio Cardoso, the officer in charge of the investigation, told CPJ.
 Three of them are accused of being directly involved in Ornelas de Lemos's murder, Cardoso said.
 They have denied any involvement, according to reports.

 Cardoso told CPJ the militia wanted to stop the paper from writing about militia-related violence in the area.
 "He was writing about it and that was a problem for the militia who wanted to take power there," Cardoso said via telephone, "so they decided to kill him."